Macil/yarn-deps-check/README.md

 dependencies.
-This protects against the case where a developer `git pull`s some commits including changes to `yarn.lock` and tries to build or run the application before running `yarn` to update the node_modules directory of dependencies.
+This protects against the case where a developer `git pull`s some commits including changes to `yarn.lock` and tries to build or run the application before running `yarn` to update the node_modules directory of dependencies, which would otherwise run with the incorrect versions of the dependencies.

 ## Usage